spkgyk/abliteration/README.md

 ## Acknowledgments

-This project builds upon several key contributions:
+This project is a small contribution to the fantastic work below:

-- [Refusal in LLMs is Mediated by a Single Direction](https://www.lesswrong.com/posts/jGuXSZgv6qfdhMCuJ/refusal-in-llms-is-mediated-by-a-single-direction) by Amanda Askell et al.
+- [Refusal in LLMs is Mediated by a Single Direction](https://arxiv.org/abs/2406.11717) by Arditi et al. -- the original paper introducing abliteration.
+- [Refusal in LLMs is mediated by a single direction](https://www.lesswrong.com/posts/jGuXSZgv6qfdhMCuJ/refusal-in-llms-is-mediated-by-a-single-direction) an article by the original authors.
-- [FailSpy's abliterator](https://github.com/FailSpy/abliterator) - The original implementation that inspired this work
+- [FailSpy's abliterator](https://github.com/FailSpy/abliterator) - The original GitHub code that open sourced this work
 - [Understanding Abliteration](https://huggingface.co/blog/mlabonne/abliteration) by Maxime Labonne - An excellent explanation of the core concepts

-Special thanks to the authors of these works for their valuable contributions to the field.

 ## Contributing